-Just about a year ago, the Swiss private bank, Wegelin & Co., who has publicly railed against the over-arching power of the US taxing authorities, was indicted for tax evasion.
-And today, Accounting Today reports that a settlement has been reached in the Wegelin Bank Indictment.
+Just about a year ago the Swiss private bank, Wegelin & Co., ho has publicly railed against the over-arching power of the US taxing authorities, was indicted for tax evasion.
+Today, Accounting Today reports that a settlement has been reached in the Wegelin Bank Indictment.

 After Swiss Bank giant UBS was charged criminally, it modified many of its practices that lead to a criminal settlement, Wegelin, according to the DOJ attempted to win over UBS' lost business.